superdwayne/Chatbot-burgerking/README.md

 The project utlises www.lmnr.ai which included a Vector databse system alongside and the ability to export the LLM flows created into an end point, once committed.

+## When you pull

+When you pull make sure you do an NPM Install

 ## Available Scripts

 In the project directory, you can run: